teo-mateo/memento-mcp/README.md

    ```

 The power of this approach is that users can interact naturally, while the LLM handles the complexity of selecting and using the appropriate memory tools.

+### Real-World Applications

+Memento's adaptive search capabilities provide practical benefits:

+1. **Query Versatility**: Users don't need to worry about how to phrase questions - the system adapts to different query types automatically

+2. **Failure Resilience**: Even when semantic matches aren't available, the system can fall back to alternative methods without user intervention

+3. **Performance Efficiency**: By intelligently selecting the optimal search method, the system balances performance and relevance for each query

+4. **Improved Context Retrieval**: LLM conversations benefit from better context retrieval as the system can find relevant information across complex knowledge graphs

+For example, when a user asks "What do you know about machine learning?", the system can retrieve conceptually related entities even if they don't explicitly mention "machine learning" - perhaps entities about neural networks, data science, or specific algorithms.
+But if semantic search yields insufficient results, the system automatically adjusts its approach to ensure useful information is still returned.

 ## Troubleshooting